Exabyte-io/rewotes/seankwarren/Flowchart-Designer.md

 # Flowchart Calculator

-Flowchart Calculator is a React application that allows users to create flowcharts representing mathematical operations and logical comparisons.
-Users can visually create and connect nodes representing input values, operations, comparisons, and output results.
+Flowchart Calculator is a React application that allows users to create flowcharts representing mathematical operations, functions, and logical comparisons.
+It's built using React, Vite, and the React Flow library.

 ### Features

 - Drag and drop interface for adding nodes to the flowchart
-- Custom node types: input, operation, comparison, and output
-- Visual connections between nodes using edges
-- Automatic calculation and display of output node results based on connected input and operation nodes
+- Live calculation and display of results
-- Support for arithmetic operations (+, -, *, /) and logical comparisons (>, <, >=, <=, ==, !=)
+- Support for arithmetic operations (+, -, *, /, ^), functions (sin, cos, tan, exp), and logical comparisons (>, <, >=, <=, ==, !=)
-- Real-time update of output nodes when input values or operations are changed
+- View real-time JSON representation of nodes and edges
 - Interactive flowchart editor powered by React Flow
+- Dark mode 🎉

-### Use Case
+### Usage

-This application can be used as a visual calculator for solving complex mathematical expressions and logical comparisons.
-Users can create a flowchart by connecting input nodes to operation and comparison nodes, which can then be connected to output nodes to display the results.
-By adjusting the input values and operations, users can easily explore different scenarios and observe the corresponding output changes in real time.
+- Drag and drop a custom node (input, operation, comparison, or output) from the buttons panel onto the flowchart area.
+- Connect nodes using the handles on each node.
+Ensure to connect the output handle of one node to the input handle of another.
+- Edit input nodes or operation/comparison nodes to see the updated output values in the output nodes.
+- View the JSON representation of nodes and edges in the right pane.

-### How to Run:
+### Setup

-install dependecies:
-> `npm install`

-then launch:
+Install dependencies using `npm install`.

-> `npm run dev`
+Run the development server using `npm run dev`.
->
 > will launch on <a href="http://localhost:5173/">localhost:5173/</a>

+Build the production version using `npm run build`.

 ### Complete User Stories:
-- [x] As an end user, I should be able to perform calculations using these 4 binary operators (+, -, *, /) and 6 comparison operators (<, >, >=, <=, ==, !=)
+- [x] As an end user, I should be able to perform calculations using these 4 binary operators (+, -, *, /) and 6 comparison operators (<, >, >=, <=, ==, !=).
-- [x] As an end user, when I operate on two values, I should be able to read the output as a number in an output node
+- [x] As an end user, when I operate on two values, I should be able to read the output as a number in an output node.
-- [x] As an end user, when I compare two values, I should be able to read the output as 'true' or 'false' in an output node
+- [x] As an end user, when I compare two values, I should be able to read the output as 'true' or 'false' in an output node.
 - [x] As an end user, when I operate on or compare two values, the top-most edge should always come first in the operation. e.g $3\over4$ vs $4\over3$
 - [x] As an end user, when I add any nodes or edges, the results in all output nodes should update.
 - [x] As an end user, the result should update on any change to the input values or selected operators that I make.
 - [x] As an end user, I should be able to construct flowcharts of arbitrary depth and number of output cells.
 - [x] As an end user, I should be able to drag desired nodes onto the flowchart, and they should be placed at the dropped position.
 - [x] As an end user, I should be able to edit the flowchart and have the JSON update accordingly.
+- [x] As an end user, I should be able to use common unary operators such as sin, cos, tan, and e<sup>x</sup>.
+- [x] As an end user, I should be able to use the y<sup>x</sup> binary operator, that takes two inputs and calculates the exponential.
+- [x] As an end user, node types should be quickly and easily distinguished by shape and color.

 ### Potential Improvement User Stories:
-- [ ] As an end user, node types should be quickly and easily distinguished by shape and color.
+- [ ] As an end user, I should see some nodes on screen when I launch the application that explain how to use the app.
-- [ ] As an end user, I should be able to edit the JSON and have the flowchart update accordingly.
+- [ ] ~~As an end user, I should be able to edit the JSON and have the flowchart update accordingly.~~
+- [ ] As an end user, I should be able to easily read the JSON representation with syntax highlighting.
 - [ ] As an end user, I should be able to click a 'Save Flow' button to save the JSON datastructure to a MongoDB instance.
 - [ ] As an end user, I should be able to select a saved flow from a dropdown list and load it in the flowchart and JSON viewers.
-- [ ] As an end user, I should be able to use the comparison nodes as a gate to decide whether another node should be executed.
+- [ ] ~~As an end user, I should be able to use the comparison nodes as a gate to decide whether another node should be executed.~~
-- [ ] As an end user, I should be able to use common unary operators such as sin, cos, tan, and e<sup>x</sup>.
-- [ ] As an end user, I should be able to use the y<sup>x</sup> binary operator, that takes two inputs and calculates the exponential.
-- [ ] As a user, the input nodes should be exapandable to include multiple values each with their own handle
+- [ ] As an end user, the input nodes should be exapandable to include multiple values each with their own handle.
-- [ ] As an end user, I should be able to click on a button called 'clear' to clear the flowchart
+- [ ] As an end user, I should be able to click on a button called 'clear' to clear the flowchart.
-- [ ] As an end user, I should be able to click on a button called 'restore' to put the previously clear flowchart back in place
+- [ ] As an end user, I should be able to click on a button called 'restore' to put the previously clear flowchart back in place.